hotosm/chatmap/README.md

 Copyright 2024 Emilio Mariscal

-This is free software! you may use this project under the terms of the GNU General Public License (GPL) Version 3.
+This is free software! you may use this project under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.